 - Details of your preferences where you have requested to be contacted about events, products or services, legal updates and/or news which we feel may interest you.

 - Information about you that we retain on your behalf.

 There are four grounds under which we may process your data to provide you with legal services.

 - Processing is necessary to agree your requirements and to deliver the services that we have contracted to provide for you.

-- Or you have given consent for us to process your personal data; or
+- Or you have given consent for us to process your personal data;

-- it is a requirement of the court to provide information that we hold about you.
+- It is a requirement of the court to provide information that we hold about you.

 The nature of some of our work dictates that we will hold special category data that relates to you.
 Additional grounds under which may process your data are: